gargmonica1986/Monica/README.md

 * [A coding test](#coding-test)
 * [A few technical questions](#technical-questions)

-In order to avoid bounced emails we would like you to submit your results by uploading the relevant ZIP file to a shared Google Drive folder.
-In order to obtain the URL for this folder, please supply your Gmail or Google-based email address to person who assigned you the test.
+To avoid bounced emails we would like you to submit your results by uploading the relevant ZIP file to a shared Google Drive folder.
+To obtain the URL for this folder, please supply your Gmail or Google-based email address to the person who assigned you the test.

 Please make this a **single** zip file named `{yourname}.zip` containing: